Putin shared his demands for ending the war, including Ukraine not joining NATO and the status of occupied territories: report

 - Vladimir PutinPresident of Russia

-Russian President Vladimir Putin discussed his terms for ending the war in Ukraine with the Turkish president, BBC reported.
+Vladimir Putin discussed his terms for ending the war in Ukraine with the Turkish president, per BBC.

-Ibrahim Kalin, an Erdogan adviser who listened in, said Putin made demands about the status of Crimea and the Donbas.
+An Erdogan adviser said Putin made demands about the status of Crimea and the Donbas.

-Putin also said he wants assurance from Ukraine it won't join NATO — which Zelenskyy has already conceded.
+Putin also said he wants assurance from Ukraine it won't join NATO, which Zelenskyy has conceded.

 Russian President Vladimir Putin shared his demands for ending the war in Ukraine with Turkish President Recep Tayyip Erdogan during a phone call on Thursday, according to the BBC.